jarmokortetjarvi/l10n-finland/README.md

 A bundle for adding Finnish payment terms

 Features
 ========

 Adds Finnish payment terms
 Adds a sequence to payment terms for ordering
+Adds and unique code to terms for easier searching

 Payment terms
 ========